glennbolton/glennbolton.github.io/_posts/2018-01-17-splunk-heart-cloudtrail-detecting-dangerous-changes-in-real-time.md

 ## The better way
 **_The better way_ is security as code offering reliable, repeatable and scalable controls that automatically intervene when security problems occur.**

-The [Defendable Design project](https://github.com/defendabledesign) is my attempt at building a standard, self-healing design for strong security on AWS using security as code to orchestrate AWS-native functionality, including [AWS CloudTrail](https://aws.amazon.com/cloudtrail/), [AWS Config](https://aws.amazon.com/config/) and [AWS Lambda](https://aws.amazon.com/lambda/).
+The [Defendable Design project](https://github.com/defendabledesign) attempts to build a standard, self-healing design for strong security on AWS using security as code to orchestrate AWS-native functionality, including [AWS CloudTrail](https://aws.amazon.com/cloudtrail/), [AWS Config](https://aws.amazon.com/config/) and [AWS Lambda](https://aws.amazon.com/lambda/).

 While it's still early days, the project already **detects and automatically rolls back dangerous security group changes** and might be a better choice for you than automatically detecting, but manually remediating security misconfigurations.